Easy Sea Buckthorn Curd (No Added Sugar)

 What is Sea Buckthorn?

 Sea buckthorn, known scientifically as Hippophae rhamnoides, is a hardy shrub that thrives in the cooler climates of Europe and Asia, including Poland.
 The berries grow in dense clusters and are small and brightly colored, ranging from deep yellow to vibrant orange.
-They are packed with health benefits, notably high in vitamin C and fatty acids, making them a nutritional powerhouse.

 Due to the shrub’s thorny branches, harvesting sea buckthorn can be a bit tricky, so it’s best to wear protective gloves.
 Some people also freeze the branches before harvesting, as this makes the berries easier to remove.
 The berries are then often turned into seabuckthorn juice or, in our case, a luxurious sea buckthorn curd that captures the essence of the season.